This is a junction just north of Motherwell station.

 North Lanarkshire Heritage Centre

 |Location names in dark blue are on the same original line.|

 |/ /1854||Motherwell Deviation Line (Caledonian Railway)|

-Line authorised.
-The Motherwell Deviation would improve connections at Lesmahagow Junction and bypass and replace the Jerviston Viaduct.
+Line authorised as the Motherwell Branch.
+This line would improve connections at Lesmahagow Junction and bypass and replace the Jerviston Viaduct.

 Lesmahagow Junction to Bankend opened to minerals.
 Littlegill Colliery branch opened.

 Line opened from Jerviston Junction (Wishaw and Coltness Railway) to Lesmahagow Junction (Clydesdale Junction Railway).
 The line allowed Motherwell [1st] station to be moved further west to Motherwell atLesmahagow Junction.
 Motherwell [1st] remained standing and Motherwell was opened in the V of the junction at Lesmahagow Junction.
 A large viaduct was required, Braidhurst Viaduct.